Raghav323/Alfetta/README.md

 https://user-images.githubusercontent.com/111511248/194223248-77d15f45-b21e-482c-922c-cc45c4c83eca.mp4

+[This](https://drive.google.com/drive/folders/1Nv4fsep2QUW2RsTWzTHC5Mxa_L0N7mw3) drive contains our progress log for this project containing the videos of the working code at several stages of the project.

 ## Future Works
 * The following developments are yet to be achieved
 - [ ] Fine Tuning the PID for better results